 - Written by Culbertson Searchlight

-(Editor’s Note: The Roosevelt County Sheriff’s Office distributes an inmate roster each week with charges and communities of residence to The Herald-News and The Searchlight to illustrate that the jail has been dealing with overcrowding issues in the 17-bed facility.
+(Editor’s Note: The Roosevelt County Sheriff’s Office distributes an inmate roster each week with charges and communities of residence to help keep the public informed and to illustrate that the jail has been dealing with overcrowding issues in the 17-bed facility.
 Names on the jail roster are those of everyone incarcerated and persons booked into the jail during the previous week and does not necessarily mean there is a new charge or conviction.
 Some individuals might be serving time for a previous conviction.)

 As of Monday, Nov.
 16, 10 inmates were housed in the Roosevelt County Jail.
-Valley County Detention Center was holding two females and the Fort Benton Detention Center was holding four males to alleviate overcrowding.
+Valley County Detention Center was holding three females to alleviate overcrowding.

 - Written by John Plestina

 Results of municipal elections held Tuesday, Nov.
 3, will not be official until the Roosevelt County Clerk and Recorder’s Office canvasses the election Thursday, Nov.
 12.

 Jaimee Elizabeth Green was elected unopposed to the Ward 2 Culbertson City Council seat with 52 votes.
 Incumbent W. Bruce Houle was reelected in Ward 1 unopposed with 35 votes.

 As in most communities, Culbertson’s voter turnout was low at 26 percent.

 In Bainville, Scott Ross elected to a four-year term unopposed with 22 votes.
 The voter turnout was 27 percent.

 In Brockton, Rae Jean Belgarde defeated Rodney Burshia 6-2 for a four-year term, and Gregory J. Brugh Jr., defeated Stacy Stangland 6-1 with a 10 percent voter turnout.